U.S. Army Command, Intelligence, Signals, Etc:

 The thin about the Vietnam War and how it was spun to the public every single day on the news, I remember watching it with my Dad, and the 'Body Count' Spiel to the Americans.....it was an amazingly charged time, total fear of the quagmire there, and my mom’s brothers there, and brother in law's, friends kids being sent, and the ones coming home were still in shock!

-The soldiers assigned the job of shooting the history of the war, must have been conscious of what they were getting on film and get the right ‘Shot' They could link up travel all over, as needed.
-But may not have realized the powers the be above his paygrade would use it as they see it fits.
+The soldiers assigned the job of shooting the history of the war must have been conscious of what they were getting on film and getting the right ‘Shot'.
+They could travel all over, as needed.
+But may not have realized the powers that be above his pay grade would use it as they see fits.

 The tool of the trade...
-There were other categories, that ran along with the 4C Motion Picture Specialist, such as the 84B Still Photographic Specialist, 8, 84D Audio Specialist, 84E Television Cameraman, 84F Audio/TV Specialist, 84G Photographic Laboratory Specialist
+Other categories ran along with the 4C Motion Picture Specialist, such as the 84B Still Photographic Specialist, 8, 84D Audio Specialist, 84E Television Cameraman, 84F Audio/TV Specialist, 84G Photographic Laboratory Specialist

 Combat Artist:

 The Idea of the Combat Art Program had its roots in World War II when the U.S. Congress authorized the Army to use soldier-artists to record military operations in 1944.
-Prior to that, it was individual civilians doing the art, often after the fact had played out.
-So as the Vietnam situation came to light, early on the concept came up again, and use the artist’s ability to record the war was recognized.
+Before that, it was individual civilians doing the art, often after the fact had played out.
+So, as the Vietnam situation came to light, early on, the concept came up again, and the use of the artist’s ability to record the war was recognized.

 In June of 1966, the US.
-Army's Vietnam Combat Artists Program was established, It would be an Art Program, utilizing teams of soldier artists to put together a pictorial record of the U.S. Army, historical events, as well as the Dailey life ho the soldier life the Vietnam War for the annals of military history.
+The Army's Vietnam Combat Artists Program was established.
+It would be an Art Program, utilizing teams of soldier artists to put together a pictorial record of the U.S. Army, historical events, as well as the daily life ho the soldier life the Vietnam War for the annals of military history.

 So, there were Nine 'Combat Artist Teams' (CATs) that were formed and operated in Vietnam.
 Some of this Art created by military artists has become a part of the official 'U.S. Army Art Collection' that is maintained by the U.S. Army Center of Military History (CMH), Washington, D.C.

-We see he wears an in-country-made 1st Infantry patch, with his unique - rocker over it.
-His view of the war was not recorded with a snapshot or articles, but what he saw-and using his eyes to send the message to his hand, recorded it a way only he could do.
-But I imagine, his artwork made it into the Stars and Stripes or some other military pamphlet, or maybe some camp signs, I'm not sure where, but found now found their way into books 48 years after we left the country.
+We see he wears an in-country-made 1st Infantry patch, with his unique rocker over it.
+His view of the war was not recorded with a snapshot or articles, but what he saw-and using his eyes to send the message to his hand, he recorded it in a way only he could do.
+But I imagine his artwork made it into the Stars and Stripes or some other military pamphlet, or maybe some camp signs, I'm not sure where, but they have now found their way into books 48 years after we left the country.

 The 'Combat Artist Teams' were made up of five soldier artists who would be assigned 60 days of temporary duty (TDY) in Vietnam.
 While they were there, they were to do quick and simple sketches of the Base Camp, Soldiers, or any related activities, and gather the information for what they wanted to portray.

 These guys went out there armed with pencils and paper!
-And that is a bit disturbing-but obviously they loved to draw, and I hope they had a weapon, when would you get to draw though while humping through the jungle and up and down slippery hills in the rain.
-I guess they kept their stuff in a plastic bag-did they have zip locks?
-And I guess they did a report on the soldier's war.
+And that is a bit disturbing-but they loved to draw, and I hope they had a weapon, when would you get to draw though while humping through the jungle and up and down slippery hills in the rain.
+I guess they kept their stuff in a plastic bag- did they have zip locks?
+And I guess they reported on the soldier’s war.

 James Pollock was one of these soldier artists.
-In 1967 while assigned to (CAT IV), he wrote an essay called the "US Army Soldier-Artists in Vietnam" for "War, Literature & the Arts: An International Journal of the Humanities", and it was published by the department of English and Fine Arts, United States Air Force Academy.
-He had depicted a positive experience, that they had been encouraged to freely express and interpret their individual experiences in their own distinct styles.
-All the different mediums of oil and acrylic paint, ink, chalk, and their particular Styles were as diverse as the artists themselves, some chose detailed literal images while others preferred expressive almost abstract explosions striving to replicate the horrors of war”.
-Note here this is the Top-shell...The Steel Pot (Stamped sheet Metal Actually) has a metal-rolled edge. and sandy ruff dull medium (Vietnam Era) Green color inside and out.
-It's having 2 d style rings to hold the Chin Strap.
+In 1967, while assigned to (CAT IV), he wrote an essay called the "US Army Soldier-Artists in Vietnam" for "War, Literature & the Arts: An International Journal of the Humanities", and it was published by the department of English and Fine Arts, United States Air Force Academy.
+He had depicted a positive experience, that which they had been encouraged to freely express and interpret their individual experiences in their distinct styles.
+All the different mediums of oil and acrylic paint, ink, chalk, and their particular Styles were as diverse as the artists themselves, some chose detailed literal images while others preferred expressive, almost abstract explosions striving to replicate the horrors of war”.
+Note here, this is the Top-shell...The Steel Pot (Stamped sheet Metal, actually) has a metal-rolled edge. and sandy ruff dull medium (Vietnam Era) Green color inside and out.
+It has 2 D-style rings to hold the Chin Strap.

 I could not find 'Combat Artist' in the MOS lists, so it is a sub-category, possibly under Military Historical, Reporting Area?
 During the Vietnam War, the army art program also used civilian artists.
-While the last team of soldier artists in Vietnam was Soldier Art Team 9 (CAT IX).
+The last team of soldier artists in Vietnam was Soldier Art Team 9 (CAT IX).

 There was a book put together, in 1991, called the "Portrait of an Army", it was published by the U.S. Army Center of Military History and edited by General Gordon R. Sullivan and Marylou Genres, In it, he mentions that artists wore used to put on paper may aspects of the Army, like the Reserve Officers' Training Corps (ROTC), and West Point cadets, the Army National Guard annual training, even some tank gunnery training in Europe.
 The Army Art Collection has its depictions of the Panama Operation, Desert Shield, and Desert Storm.
 I have to assume they have used artists to depict the display up to the present.

-Note: The-semi-clear-green entrails of the liner is an identifier to the rebuilding and reissue of the helmet.
+Note: The semi-clear green entrails of the liner are an identifier for the rebuilding and reissue of the helmet.

 1st Army Combat Artist:

-Art of Vietnam: I do not actually know who the following artists are or if any were done by a combat artist-my perspective is complete here, but it is just that!
-I love art-no all but some modern or what one might have called 'Hippie Art' but the thing is there is a story for all, either the perspective of the soldier- or what we think they saw it.
+Art of Vietnam: I do not know who the following artists are or if any were done by a combat artist- my perspective is complete here, but it is just that!
+I love art-no all but some modern or what one might have called 'Hippie Art,' but the thing is, there is a story for all, either the perspective of the soldier, or what we think they saw.

-Art of Vietnam: Some people can pop this out quickly, using taught techniques, but most teach themselves, and everyone has their own way or ways, and some really took some time, but the best you look at the faces place, and moment and piece it together yourself.
+Art of Vietnam: Some people can pop this out quickly, using taught techniques, but most teach themselves, and everyone has their way or ways, and some took some time, but the best you look at the faces, place, and moment, and piece it together yourself.

-Art of Vietnam: I can’t paint on canvas very well, but I really like the watercolor look, and people get really detailed with it, some have real skills too.
-The other question one might ask is what would the Army allow you to paint-like something that might be antiwar- or controversial, would they not use or censor it?
-I would think the latter and that would be a bummer if it was something that took some time and thought to portray. but you're contracted with the Army, so it's the Army's decision than your message when working for them-the painter’s view likely came out later.
+Art of Vietnam: I can’t paint on canvas very well, but I really like the watercolor look, and people get detailed with it; some have real skills, too.
+The other question one might ask is what would the Army allow you to paint-like something that might be antiwar, or controversial, would they not use or censor it?
+I would think the latter, and that would be a bummer if it were something that took some time and thought to portray.
+But you're contracted with the Army, so it's the Army's decision whether your message, when working for the painter’s view, likely came out later.

 Art of Vietnam: The different mediums one could use, Pen, Pencil, Acrylic and oil paint, and chalk, did not have 3D or a way to computer-generated them, so it was done by hand in-country.

 In June 1966, the US.
-Army Vietnam Combat Artists Program was established, officially as The US ARMY ART PROGRAM, and it would be made up using Soldiers, Sailors, and Marines that had the artist knack with Pencils and Pens, and some painted later to reflect on the moment. but first, they went through standard training.
+The Army Vietnam Combat Artists Program was established, officially as The US ARMY ART PROGRAM, and it would be made up using Soldiers, Sailors, and Marines who had the artist knack with Pencils and Pens, and some painted later to reflect on the moment.
+But first, they went through standard training.
 Their mission was not necessarily to fight the war, but rather to record it, in a different aspect than a camera, which was well established by this point, for recording history.
-These artist work would be retained by the Military and kept in their annals of military history.
-Their its roots of the idea came in WWII when Congress authorized the Army to use soldier artists to record military operations in 1944.
+These artist’ work would be retained by the Military and kept in their annals of military history.
+Its roots of the idea came in WWII when Congress authorized the Army to use soldier artists to record military operations in 1944.
 Up to this point, Artists were generally used for propaganda agendas, and to get people to join the military service.
-Artists have portrayed history since man figured out how to draw, but it was to save, and record the time, that piece of time-so others can learn from it.
+Artists have portrayed history since man figured out how to draw, but it was to save and record the time, so that piece of time-so others can learn from it.

 And War has been a part of human history since we learned how to try and control one another.
 And during the Vietnam War, some civilian artists were involved in the program.

-In the 1960s the US.
+In the 1960s, the US.
 Army Chief of Military History asked Marian McNaughton, who was the curator for the Army Art Collection, to make a plan to make a soldier-art program.
-This resulted in the creation (in 1966) of the U. S. Army Vietnam Combat Art Program, directed by the Office of Chief of Military History and, McNaughton's office.
+This resulted in the creation (in 1966) of the U. S. Army Vietnam Combat Art Program, directed by the Office of the Chief of Military History and McNaughton's office.

 As they came home they were reassigned to various posts, and most just wanted to get back to the Civilian world anyways, through with the Army way of life, they often continued with their art, that was used for this and that, some went to school and got degrees, and able to become art teachers, etc. they worked in many different jobs, tried to raise their families, and tried to put the war behind them.